rulewis/journey-optimizer.en/help/using/content-components.md

 ---
-title: Design emails
+title: Use email designer content components
-description: Learn how to design your email messages.
+description: Learn how to use content components in your emails
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: customer journey management email designer
-content-type: reference
-topic-tags: starting-with-email-design
-discoiquuid:
-internal: n
-snippet: y
+exl-id: a991a4d4-be50-44bb-8398-dd768aa85671
 ---
 # Use the Email designer content components {#content-components}

 >[!CONTEXTUALHELP]
 >id="ac_content_components"
 >title="About Content components"
->abstract="Content components are empty content placeholders that you can edit to create an email."
+>abstract="Content components are empty content placeholders that you can use to create the layout of an email."

 ![](assets/do-not-localize/badge.png)

-When creating your email content from scratch, **[!UICONTROL Content components]** allows you to further personalize your email with raw, empty components that you can edit once placed in an email.
+When creating your email content from scratch, **[!UICONTROL Content components]** allows you to further personalize your email with raw, empty components that you can use once placed in an email.
 You can add as many **[!UICONTROL Content components]** as you need inside a **[!UICONTROL Structure component]** which defines the layout of your email.

 ## Button {#buttons}